The Color of Courage

 — Julian Kulski, age 10

-waging his own private war against the Germans with small acts of sabotage.
-At age 12, Kulski is recruited into the clandestine Underground Army by his Scoutmaster and begins training in military
+own private war against the Germans with small acts of sabotage.
+At age 12, Kulski is recruited into the clandestine Underground Army by his Scoutmaster and begins training in military tactics and

 - More than 150 photos, maps and illustrations